nmsr1196/Multi_Pass/README.md

 MultiPass_Lense_Holder.stl - This is the holder for the lens.
 The hold of this should measure about 39.23mm(outer), 25.7mm(inner hole), 1.8mm height

 Multipass_Insert.psd - This is a photoshop file for a movie version insert.
+Due to the power led, you will have to cut a notch for the insert to fit all the way.
-This is optional if you want to use your vaccine card
+     Version 2 MP you can use either the movie version insert or your vaccine card.

 Multipass_Rod_.svg - This is the rod for the side of the multipass.
 It should measure about 40..89mm x 3.99mm